 Natural Stone Guide

 Natural stone is a product of nature.
 No two tiles are exactly alike.
-Customers are recommended not to purchase tile or slab(s) based on the photos.
-A customer should request a sample of the tile or slab(s) prior to making a final decision.
-Furthermore, it is required that a customer inspects the purchased material prior to fabrication or installation to check color, veining, thickness, sizing, and finish.
+Do not purchase tile or slab(s) based on photos alone — instead, request a sample of the tile or slab(s) prior to making a final decision.
+Customers are required to inspect the purchased material prior to fabrication or installation to check color, veining, thickness, sizing, and finish.

 Antique & Tumbled Stone